 Metro Area ARMER System

-The region-wide radio system governed by the Metropolitan Emergency Services Board is a shared radio system covering nine counties, including Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, and Washington, and is now part of the larger state radio system known as ARMER (Allied Radio Matrix for Emergency Response).
+The region-wide radio system governed by the Metropolitan Emergency Services Board is a shared radio system covering ten counties, including Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, Sherburne, and Washington, and is part of the larger statewide radio system known as the Allied Radio Matrix for Emergency Response (ARMER).
 The system is largely software based and operates in the 800 MHz band.

-By contract and statute, MnDOT owns and operates the radio system.
-The MESB does not own any infrastructure or equipment associated with the radio system except for a few subscriber units.
-The backbone of the system was built to provide 95% portable on the belt coverage.
-If local units of government desire additional coverage, in-building coverage for example, they are responsible for adding infrastructure.
-MnDOT maintains all regional sites and equipment; locals are responsible for their own equipment and infrastructure.
+By contract and statute, MnDOT owns and operates the ARMER system.
+The MESB does not own any infrastructure or equipment associated with the radio system except for some subscriber units.
+The backbone of the metropolitan portion of the ARMER system was built to provide 95% portable “on the belt” radio coverage.
+If local units of government desired additional coverage, in-building coverage for example, they were responsible for adding infrastructure to accomplish it.
+MnDOT maintains all regional sites and equipment; local governments are responsible for their own equipment and infrastructure.

-The ARMER system is a digital, trunked radio system based on Voice over Internet Protocol (VOIP).
-A digital system produces truer voice communications without the static often heard on older, analog systems.
-The trunking allows for more efficient use of frequencies and creates a system with more capacity than non-trunked systems.
-Trunking means that a computer selects one of a number of pooled frequencies for a user to talk on.
-Once that user releases his talk button, that frequency is immediately available for use by another user.
+A trunked system allows for more efficient use of frequencies and creates a system with more capacity than non-trunked systems.
+Trunking means that a computer selects one of a number of pooled frequencies on which a user talks.
+Once that user releases the push-to-talk button, that frequency is immediately available for use by another user.
 The computer keeps track of how to route communications so conversations occurring on a given talkgroup can be heard by all radios which have that talkgroup selected.

-The MESB maintains an extensive set of Standards, Protocols and Procedures.
-These standards cover a large range of topics from technician training to proper uses for pool talkgroups referred to as A-TACs and P-TACs, to a non-compliance policy.
-These standards have been used as models for other systems across the country and have largely been adopted as ARMER standards, with minor modifications.
+The MRB developed an extensive set of Standards, Protocols and Procedures.
+These standards cover a large range of topics from technician and training, to proper uses for pool talkgroups currently referred to as ME TAC’s, to a non-compliance policy.
+These standards have been used as models for other systems across the country and have largely been adopted as statewide ARMER standards, with minor modifications.

 Before radio-related issues come before the MESB they go through a process of committees.
-Any requests to join the system, operational or technical standards or technical changes to the system are sent to the Radio Technical Operations Committee for review and recommendation.
-The Radio TOC is composed of technicians and operational users from the nine parties to the JPA (one each) plus one representative each from the Metropolitan Council, Metropolitan Airports Commission, Metro Region EMS, Minnesota Chiefs of Police Association, Minnesota Fire Chiefs Association and one at-large member appointed by the MESB.
-The committee reviews requests and issues from a technical and operational standpoint and makes recommendations to the MESB Executive Committee for action.
+Any requests to join the system, operational or technical standards or technical changes to the system are first reviewed informally by metro area system managers.
+Then, the issues are sent to the Radio Technical Operations Committee (TOC) for review and recommendation.
+The Radio TOC is composed of technicians and operational users (one each) from eleven parties to the MESB’s joint powers agreement, plus one representative each from the Metropolitan Council, Metropolitan Airports Commission, Metro Region EMS, Minnesota State Fire Chiefs Association and one at-large member appointed by the MESB.
+The Radio TOC reviews requests and issues from a technical and operational standpoint and makes recommendations to the MESB for action.